The Customer Is Always Right: Responding to Online Reviews

 Because, according to the White House Office of Consumer Affairs, a dissatisfied customer tells 9-15 people about their negative experience.
 But wait, it gets worse.
 About 13% of those dissatisfied customers will tell more than 20 people.
 And because 80 percent of consumers are swayed by a negative online review, it’s critical to take the time to explain the situation from the brand’s perspective by wading into the comments/reviews section with apologies, promises and explanations.

 In order to keep a heightened sense of customer awareness, we recommend responding to as many online reviews as humanly possible, including positive ones.
+26% of consumers say it’s important that a local business responds to its reviews.
 Putting your brand’s voice at the forefront of the conversation is hugely beneficial to giving your customers the best possible experience and your prospective customers the best possible impression.

 When you show up, it’s more apparent that you – or the brand – care about what its customers are saying.